MrMathias/twitchy_the_bot/README.md

 #Contact

-If you have any issues with this bot, you can message me on reddit at /u/andygmb
+If you have any issues with this bot, you can message me on reddit at /u/captainhatdog, if you have questions about the CSS you will likely have more luck asking the org. creator /u/andygmb.